Fragtality/PilotsDeck/RM.md

 # 3 - Advanced Topics

 ## 3.1 - Profile Switching
+To understand and use that Feature you need to know what a StreamDeck Profile and what a FSUIPC Profile is.
+Because it allows you to map a Profile on the StreamDeck to  a FSUIPC Profile associated to an Aircraft.
+That means the Plugin can automatically change the Profile on your StreamDeck to the one you want for that Aircraft.<br/>
+For MS Platforms (MSFS/P3D/FNX) the matching is based on the Profile Name used in FSUIPC, so a specific Aircraft/Livery has to be associated in FSUIPC first.
+For X-Plane the matching is done on the Path of the current Aircraft/Livery (only works for Version 12)<br/>
 <br/><br/>

 ## 3.2 - Lua Examples

 <br/><br/>

 ## 3.3 - Troubleshooting
 First, check if you see the Plugin's Actions in the StreamDeck GUI.
 If you don't see them, verify that the Plugin was installed in the correct Path.
-The Path to the Executable should be: `%appdata%\Elgato\StreamDeck\Plugins\com.extension.pilotsdeck.sdPlugin\PilotsDeck.exe`<br/>
+The Path to the Executable should be: `%appdata%\Elgato\StreamDeck\Plugins\com.extension.pilotsdeck.sdPlugin\PilotsDeck.exe`.<br/>
 <br/>
 Second, if you see the Actions but you can not configure any Action because the Dropdown Boxes for Command Types and Images are not filled: it is very likely that the Executable and/or its DLLs are blocked by some Security Mechanic.
 The Dropdowns not working is only the "first Symptom" - the Actions/Buttons on the StreamDeck will generally not work in any Sim!<br/>
 One Reason could be the Windows Explorer / Zip Folder Mechanic for "Files downloaded from the Internet".
 Run that in Powershell \(change \<USERNAME\> accordingly\):